Just who was the Apostle Paul of the New Testament?

 He wanted to return them in chains for prosecution.
 (While Saul himself never killed anyone, he arrested Christians in Jerusalem, whom the authorities later killed).

-Sanhedrin members provided the warrants and Paul set off with friends on the 135-mile journey.
+Sanhedrin members provided the warrants.
+The Apostle Paul set off with friends on the 135-mile journey.

 Why did Paul go to Damascus?